luca-martial/luca-martial.github.io/_pages/projects.md

 ### Analyzing Employee Exit Surveys
 *June 2019* | *Languages: Python*
 {% include figure image_path="/images/employee.png" caption="
-**In this project, I worked with exit surveys from employees of the [Department of Education, Training and Employment](https://en.wikipedia.org/wiki/Department_of_Education_and_Training_(Queensland)) (DETE) and the Technical and Further Education (TAFE) institute in Queensland, Australia.**
+**In this project, I worked with exit surveys from employees of the [Department of Education, Training and Employment](https://en.wikipedia.org/wiki/Department_of_Education_and_Training_(Queensland)) (DETE) and the Technical and Further Education (TAFE) institute in Queensland, Australia.**<br/><br/>

-**I played the role of a data analyst and pretended my stakeholders want to know the following:**
+**I played the role of a data analyst and pretended my stakeholders want to know the following:**<br/><br/>

 - **Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?
 What about employees who have been there longer?**
 - **Did more employees in the DETE or TAFE institute end their employment because they were dissatisfied in some way?**
 - **How many people in each age group resgined due to some kind of dissatisfaction?
 Are younger employees resigning due to some kind of dissatisfaction?
-What about older employees?**
+What about older employees?**<br/><br/>

 **I had to combine the results for *both* surveys to answer these questions.
 However, although both used the same survey template, one of them customized some of the answers.
-I therefore aimed to perform lots of data cleaning before getting started analyzing.**
+I therefore aimed to perform lots of data cleaning before getting started analyzing.**<br/><br/>

 **Code can be viewed on [GitHub](https://github.com/luca-martial/Analyzing-Employee-Exit-Surveys).**"%}